NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Ambrost Mugland.md

     desc: "  When Mugland rolls a success on a Reflex save, he gets a critical success instead."

   - name: "Exploit Blunder"
-    desc: "`pf2:r`  **Trigger** A creature within 30 feet rolls a critical failure to Strike Mugland\n**Effect** With a sneer, Mugland takes advantage of the opening.
+    desc: "`pf2:r`  **Trigger** A creature within 30 feet rolls a critical failure to Strike Mugland\n* * *\n\n**Effect** With a sneer, Mugland takes advantage of the opening.
 He makes a ranged dueling pistol or cane pistol Strike against the triggering creature.
 The creature is [[Conditions/Off-Guard|Off-Guard]] to Mugland's attacks (including this one) until the beginning of its next turn.
 This attack doesn't count toward Mugland's multiple attack penalty, and his multiple attack penalty doesn't apply to this attack."

   - name: "Slippery Dodge"
-    desc: "`pf2:r`  **Trigger** Mugland is hit by a Strike, but wouldn't be hit with a +2 circumstance bonus to AC\n**Effect** Mugland gains a +2 circumstance bonus to AC against the triggering attack and the attack misses."
+    desc: "`pf2:r`  **Trigger** Mugland is hit by a Strike, but wouldn't be hit with a +2 circumstance bonus to AC\n* * *\n\n**Effect** Mugland gains a +2 circumstance bonus to AC against the triggering attack and the attack misses."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "Ranged"
     desc: "`pf2:1` Cane Pistol +15 (critical fusion, thrown 10 ft.)\n__Damage__  1d6 + 4 bludgeoning"

   - name: "Ranged"